kapouer/express-dom/README.md

 # Gotchas

-* It also allows transformation of any legacy website on the fly - it also allows ad-hoc improvement of any existing CMS.
+* allows transformation of any legacy website on the fly - public or admin, like ad-hoc improvement of any existing CMS.

 * User authentication and permissions are managed by backends (typically by a users backend).